We often talk about how to make your house a home, but how do you make your Garden Building one?

 Installing Utilities in Your Garden Building

-Now you might (we hope) be eyeing up your shed or summerhouse and thinking about transforming it.
+Now you might (we hope) be eyeing up your garden shed, log cabin or summerhouse and thinking about transforming it.
 Whether you’re looking to install a toilet or electrics – utilities open up a world of options.

 Once you get water to your shed you can install wifi, a toilet, or even a shower.
 As for electrics, you’ll need to have a clear plan of what you intend to use your garden building for.
 This way, you can make sure you have the correct number of sockets in the right places.

 You can also save yourself some cash by connecting to your mains electricity and water at the same time.
 One of the biggest time and money-savers will be simply planning ahead.
 Know what you want and where, and you’ll save on the installation cost.